No Rescue Needed- I’ll Teach You to Swim

 drunk/eggs-a a new alcoholic drink.
 Crack a dozen raw eggs into a blender with a hip flask of rum.
 Now scull this mixture as you feel those eggs slide down your throat.

-eggs/painting-you’re at a gallery where a well known local artist is having his opening night.
+eggs/painting-you’re at a gallery where a well-known local artist is having his opening night.
 Unimpressed with his work you pull out a carton of eggs and decide to throw it against the pieces you dislike the most. painting/shepherd-a bored shepherd looking after his flock starts experimenting with spray paint cans.
 Each sheep is sprayed with a variety of colors.

-shepherd/tree-a giant tree comes alive walking into a paddock herding wayward sheep into a small group. tree/mouse-the world’s biggest mouse lives in a treehouse.
+shepherd/tree-a a giant tree comes alive walking into a paddock herding wayward sheep into a small group. tree/mouse-the world’s biggest mouse lives in a treehouse.
 He’s quite content playing x-box on his 50-inch television.

 mouse/neighbor-unfortunately the neighbor is short of cash and is eating rodents to fill his belly.
 On his plate a roasted mouse fresh of the spit.
 Mmm, delicious.